 All known/reported incidences of bullying will be investigated by the class teacher or by a senior member of staff.
-Parents of the perpetrator may also be questioned about the incident or about any concerns that they may have.
+Parents of the perpetrator may also be questioned about the incident or about any concerns that they may be having.